GM-Consult-Pty-Ltd/porter_2_stemmer/README.md

 # porter_2_stemmer
 DART implementation of the [Porter Stemming Algorithm](https://snowballstem.org/algorithms/), used for reducing a word to its word stem, base or root form.

+This implementation achieves 98.7% success rate when applied to the sample [vocabulary](http://snowball.tartarus.org/algorithms/english/diffs.txt) of 29,417 terms.
+We are aiming to improve on this with each version.

 ## What is the Porter Stemming Algorithm?

 The Porter Stemming Algorithm (or 'Porter stemmer') is a process for removing the commoner morphological and inflexional endings from words in English.
 Its main use is as part of a term normalisation process that is usually done when setting up information retrieval systems.